Plugin Development

 3. Add the Plugin to Invoice Radar:

-Plugins for Invoice Radar are written in JSON and follow a specific structure.
-Each plugin consists of the following sections:
+Plugins for Invoice Radar are written in JSON and follow a specific structure with these main sections:

-• getDocuments: Steps to fetch and download documents.
+• Document Extraction: Steps to find and download documents

 Minimal Plugin Example